npm/npm/doc/folders.md

 When in global mode, man pages are linked into `prefix/share/man`.

-When in local node, man pages are not installed.
+When in local mode, man pages are not installed.

 ### Cache